 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage.

 Individuals affected will be contacted if there’s an unscheduled closure, for example due to extreme weather or illness on the part of the instructor, individuals affected will be contacted.
-The unique and flexible enrolment format means you’ll always be able to make up the missed class.
-I do my best not to have unplanned interruptions to the schedule.
+The unique and flexible enrolment format means you’ll always be able to make up classes.

 How do I find out more about a program?